 News & Events

 Black and White Film I: Introduction to the Darkroom (Mon)

 Explore the timeless beauty of traditional, film-based black-and-white photography, including image selection, exposure and processing your own film and prints in Crealdé’s wet darkroom.
 This introductory course will cover basic camera controls and formats, film types, hands-on field trips, weekly assignments, print reviews and lots of fun time in the darkroom.
 Designed for students new to film photography and photographers who want to reconnect with this creative art form.
-Tuition includes lab fee, chemistry, and free loaner cameras.
+Tuition includes lab fee, chemistry and a limited number of free loaner cameras.
+Basic understanding of 35mm camera controls and functions preferred.

+News & Events